farcaster-project/farcaster-gui/README.md

 You can build and run a production version of the app either with a Docker image or on your host.

-To build and run the Docker image:
+To build and run the Docker image

 ```bash
 docker build -t farcaster-gui .